 The track features the former President reciting the Pledge of Allegiance alongside the ‘J6 Prison Choir’.

-What are the lyrics of Trump’s new song?
+What are the lyrics of Trump’s song?

-The bizarre new track premiered on a podcast hosted by Steve Bannon, who formerly served as Trump’s White House chief strategist and worked on his successful 2016 presidential campaign.
+The bizarre track premiered on a podcast hosted by Steve Bannon, who formerly served as Trump’s White House chief strategist and worked on his successful 2016 presidential campaign.

 There are no original lyrics in the ‘Justice For All’ but Trump did reportedly record his section specifically for the track, while at Mar-A-Lago.